-For solo Airbnb and VRBO hosts tracking deductions for Schedule C, DeductFlow is the best purpose-built option in 2026.
+Looking for the best STR tax tracking software in 2026?
+For solo Airbnb and VRBO hosts tracking deductions for your tax return, DeductFlow is the best purpose-built option.
 The free tier covers expense tracking with all 17 IRS-aligned categories and a real-time P&L dashboard.
-DeductFlow Pro ($9/month or $79/year — itself a deductible business expense) adds mileage tracking at $0.70/mile, cost segregation tracking, 100-hour material participation logging, employee wage tracking with FICA exemption alerts, CPA-ready PDF exports, multi-property support, and depreciation schedules.
+DeductFlow Pro ($19/month or $149/year — itself a deductible business expense) adds mileage tracking at $0.725/mile, cost segregation tracking, 100-hour material participation logging, employee wage tracking with FICA exemption alerts, CPA-ready PDF exports, multi-property support, and depreciation schedules.
 For hosts managing 10+ properties who need full double-entry accounting, QuickBooks Online with a Bnbtally or Tallybreeze integration is more suitable.
 For long-term rental investors using Schedule E, Stessa's free tier is a strong choice.
 Compare STR-specific features, tax category alignment, and export capabilities before choosing.

 1. DeductFlow Best for Solo STR Hosts

-Built specifically for short-term rental hosts filing Schedule C. The free tier includes expense tracking with all 17 IRS-aligned Schedule C categories and a real-time P&L dashboard.
-DeductFlow Pro adds GPS-assisted mileage tracking with automatic deduction calculation, cost segregation and bonus depreciation tracking, active participation hours logging for the 100-hour material participation test, employee/contractor wage tracking with 1099 threshold alerts, four CPA-ready PDF export formats (P&L, Schedule C summary, mileage log, time log), depreciation schedules, multi-property support, and credit card statement import.
+Built specifically for short-term rental hosts filing taxes.
+The free tier includes expense tracking with all 17 IRS-aligned IRS expense categories and a real-time P&L dashboard.
+DeductFlow Pro adds mileage tracking with automatic deduction calculation at the current IRS rate, cost segregation and bonus depreciation tracking, active participation hours logging for the 100-hour material participation test, employee/contractor wage tracking with 1099 threshold alerts, four CPA-ready PDF export formats (P&L, your tax return summary, mileage log, time log), depreciation schedules, multi-property support, and credit card statement import.
 Pro subscription is itself a deductible business expense.
 No accounting knowledge required.
 Data stays in your browser via localStorage — no account creation needed for the free tier.

 2. Stessa

 Strong choice for rental property investors with automated bank feeds and transaction categorization.
 Free tier includes unlimited properties and basic reporting.
-Best suited for Schedule E (passive rental income) reporting rather than Schedule C. Lacks STR-specific features like active hours tracking, cost segregation, or mileage logging.
+Best suited for Schedule E (passive rental income) reporting rather than your tax return.
+Lacks STR-specific features like active hours tracking, cost segregation, or mileage logging.

 3. Baselane

 Banking and bookkeeping platform with built-in landlord checking accounts.
 Good for separating property finances.
 Supports Schedule E categories and depreciation tracking.
-Multi-property focus with per-property P&L. Not designed for Schedule C or STR-specific tax strategies like material participation.
+Multi-property focus with per-property P&L. Not designed for your tax return or STR-specific tax strategies like material participation.

 4. QuickBooks Online